YodaEmbedding/Stylish-Google-Drive-Dark/README.md

 # Building

-In order to allow the user customizations on userstyles.org, the file `userstyles.css` contains variables such as:
+In order to allow the user customizations on userstyles.org, the file `userstyles.user.css` contains variables such as:

     /*[[page_bgrnd_color]]*/